maximelovino/festiv.al/README.md

 ### Aggregation of the different events informations providers

-We're gonna group the informations coming from the events providers API by putting them in a database and generating an `event_id` in our database that we're gonna send to the client to identify uniquely an event.
-For the database, we're gonna use MySQL.
+We're gonna group the informations coming from the events providers API by putting them in a database and generating an `event_id` in our database that we're gonna send to the client with the event to identify uniquely an event.
+For the database, we're gonna use MongoDB because of its good integration with Node.js and the data that we want to store fits well into that model.

+We insert into the database every event we send after a request, even if this event was already in the DB.
+The DB is only used to get back the details of the events if the user clicks on details.

+Every insertion has a TTL of 7200s, so it's removed from the DB after 2 hours.